yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

 ## Brute Force Programmatic Solution

+We first try to solve the problem in a brute force approach to build some intuitions.

 ### Assumptions

 * The number of rounds $n$ is fixed and known ahead of time.
+* There are only $m=2$ arms to choose from.

 ### Algorithm

+The key insight in our algorithm is we will start from the last round of the game to compute the expected reward for each situation, and then work backwards.

+#### The last round

 ## References